SeanCooke/ProxyServer/README.md

     Host: www.campustry.com<enter>
     <enter>

+We will recieve a HTTP 400 Bad Request response.

+To prevent persistant connections, ProxyServer adds the header `Connection: close` to all HTTP requests.

 ## The Config File
 On startup, the proxy server reads a config file (specified as the only argument to `ProxyServer`) to get the port number the server should be run on and a list of websites to be blocked by the proxy server.
 Comments in the config file are denoted with a '#' and extend to the end of the line on which they appear.